 - The first step in calculating the inventory turnover ratio is to specify a time period.
 For this example, we’re analyzing Gelato Amaro’s inventory for one year.
 In order to find the cost of goods sold in one year, all expenses for the gelato-making process must be totaled.
 This includes dairy items such as conventional and organic milk, dairy eggs, cream, sugar, and flavorings.

 - Let’s presume that Gelato Amaro’s cost of goods sold for one year equals $100,000.
-Now it’s time to calculate the average inventory using the average inventory formula.
+Now it’s time to determine the average inventory using the average inventory formula.
 To do this, we add the starting inventory with the ending inventory and divide it by two.
 Gelato Amaro’s average inventory is $20,200.

 - Now it’s time to divide the cost of goods sold ($100,000) by the average inventory ($20,000).
-We’re left with 4.9, which is our inventory turnover ratio.
-Given that the restaurant industry average inventory turnover ratio is 5, Gelato Amaro is maintaining an adequate inventory turnover ratio.
+We’re left with 4.9, which is our turnover ratio.
+Given that the restaurant industry average turnover ratio is 5, Gelato Amaro is maintaining an adequate inventory turnover ratio.

 How to Calculate the Restaurant Inventory Turnover Rate

-The restaurant inventory turnover rate is calculated by dividing the cost of items sold by the average inventory over a specific period.
+The restaurant turnover rate is calculated by dividing the cost of items sold by the average inventory over a specific period.

 Average inventory is a metric that is used because businesses tend to have fluctuating sales based on the time of year.
 This can be due to peak seasons, holidays, and more.
-Average inventory is used to calculate the inventory turnover in order to account for variations in sales.
+Average inventory is used to determine the turnover in order to account for variations in sales.
 It’s calculated by adding beginning inventory to ending inventory and dividing it by two.

 Why Is Food Turnover Rate Important?

 The food turnover rate is important because it’s used to optimize inventory volumes based on consumer demand.
 This can help with profitability as well as operational efficiency, including restaurant operations.
-The inventory turnover ratio is used to indicate all of this.
+The turnover ratio is used to indicate all of this.
 Be sure to look into how to increase restaurant sales.

-Having an ideal inventory turnover rate for your restaurant or food business is important.
+Having an ideal turnover rate for your restaurant or food business is important.
 The current inventory ratio should be compared to past performance and your competition’s performance.
 A high ratio is preferred over a low ratio, but it’s not always ideal.
 This can reflect strong sales, but it can also mean low inventory levels.